sofathitesh/doconce/doc/demos/quickref/quickref.md

 % Doconce Quick Reference
-% Hans Petter Langtangen at Simula Research Laboratory and University of Oslo
+% Hans Petter Langtangen at Center for Biomedical Computing, Simula Research Laboratory and Department of Informatics, University of Oslo
-% Mar 12, 2013
+% Mar 23, 2013

 <!-- Table of contents: Run pandoc with --toc option -->